mattermost/mattermost-developer-documentation/site/content/blog/2021-04-23-optimizing-go-compiler-2.md

 community: alejandro.garcia
 ---

-This is the second part of a series of posts on the compiler of Go.
-Make sure you have read [the first part](/blog/optimizing-go-compiler-1) before going on.
+This is the second part of a series of posts on the Go compiler.
+Make sure you've read [the first part](/blog/optimizing-go-compiler-1) before going on.

 In the first part of the series we learned what the issue is and the role of SSA and the rewrite rules in the Go compiler.
 Let's try and use what we know now to actually investigate the bug.